 Transition: Adopted children and children in foster care often demonstrate defiance around the issue of transition.
 These children need us to recognize that transitional stress is the result of early childhood experiences.
 For the newborn adopted at birth, the very first transition was being placed from the arms of his birth mother to the arms of his adoptive mother.
-For the two-year old, it happened when the caseworker arrived at the biologi-

-They are not equipped to soothe the overload of stress that floods their body-mind systems at nighttime. cal home and the child was driven away, never to return home again.
+For the two-year old, it happened when the caseworker arrived at the biological home and the child was driven away, never to return home again.
 For the eight year old who was removed from the orphanage by his adoptive parents after living in the same orphanage since birth, transitional trauma occurred amongst strangers who communicated in a different language.
 These are all examples of trauma around transition.